AdoPi/kumatray/README.md

 # kumatray
-Quickly check is there is something wrong with your services.
+Quickly check is there is something wrong with your services monitored by Uptime Kuma.